SAP-archive/engagement-context-module-template/README.md

-### 2. Setup and run project on local environment
+### 2. Setup and Run the Project in your Local Environment

-The following steps show how to update the module template project based on the Business Context Configurations to run it on the local environment:
+The following steps show you how to update the module template project based on your Business Context configurations and run it in a local environment:

-* Clone and import the project to your eclipse workspace
+* Clone and import the project into your Eclipse workspace

-* Update Item handler class for Business Context with configured Business Document Type Key.
+* Update the Item handler class for Business Context with the configured Business Document Type Key.
-	* Open BCD Helper class(bcdhelper.js) under folder “helper”
+	* Open the BCD Helper class (in the file _bcdhelper.js_) under the folder “helper”
-	* Search and replace `<< YOUR BUSINESS DOCUMENT TYPE KEY >>` with configured business document type key `Module_Template_ItemKey`.
+	* Search for and replace `<< YOUR BUSINESS DOCUMENT TYPE KEY >>` with the configured business document type key `Module_Template_ItemKey`.
 	* Save

-* Update Action Area menu view controller with Business Document Type and Work Area View ID
+* Update the Action Area menu view controller with the Business Document Type and Work Area View ID
-	* Open Action Area menu view controller (ActionAreaMenu.controller.js) under folder “controller”
+	* Open the Action Area menu view controller (in the file _ActionAreaMenu.controller.js_) under the folder “controller”
-	* Search and replace `<< YOUR BUSINESS DOCUMENT TYPE >>` with configured business document type key `Module_Template_BDT`.
+	* Search for and replace `<< YOUR BUSINESS DOCUMENT TYPE >>` with the configured business document type key `Module_Template_BDT`.
-	* Search and replace `<< YOUR WORK AREA ID >>` with configured business document type key `WorkAreaView_Template_2`.
+	* Search for and replace `<< YOUR WORK AREA ID >>` with the configured business document type key `WorkAreaView_Template_2`.
 	* Save

-* Update Work Area view controller with Business Document Type
+* Update the Work Area view controller with the Business Document Type
-	* Open Work Area menu view controller (WorkAreaView2.controller.js) under folder “controller”
+	* Open the Work Area menu view controller (in the file _WorkAreaView2.controller.js_) under the folder “controller”
-	* Search and replace `<< YOUR BUSINESS DOCUMENT TYPE >>` with configured business document type key `Module_Template_BDT`
+	* Search for and replace `<< YOUR BUSINESS DOCUMENT TYPE >>` with the configured business document type key `Module_Template_BDT`
 	* Save

-* Host your project in a local server of choice.
+* Host your project on a local server of your choice.
 The local server must be accessible through a HTTPS channel that enables cross-origin resource sharing.
-> One way how to host it is to create a Maven web application project, clone this module template project, place it in the maven project and host this in a tomcat server.
-You can find more instrunctions [here][1].
+> One way to host it is to create a Maven web application project, clone this module template project, place it in the maven project and host this on a Tomcat server.
+You can find more instructions [here][1].

-* Launch Engagement Center from the same tenant where above configurations are maintained.
+* Launch the engagement center from the tenant where you maintained the above configurations.